Arian-projects391/Repo-Scanner/README.md

 Contributing
 Contributions are welcome!
 Feel free to submit pull requests or open issues for suggestions and improvements.

+⚠️ **Disclaimer:**
+This tool clones repositories temporarily to analyze code.
+It does not make permanent changes to your system.
+Scan results may include false positives or warnings — always review reports carefully.
+Generated reports may contain sensitive information; handle them securely.
-⚠️ **Disclaimer:** Repo-Scanner is intended for use **only on repositories you own or have explicit permission to scan**.
-Unauthorized scanning of repositories may violate laws or terms of service.
+Use this scanner only on repositories you own or have permission to scan.
+Unauthorized scanning may be illegal and violate laws or terms of service.
+Some scanners (e.g., Semgrep, TruffleHog) require additional setup; follow instructions in Setup.
+The scanner is designed for educational and development purposes.
+Do not rely solely on it for security assurance.
 Use responsibly and ethically.

 🔒 **Privacy:** Repo-Scanner runs locally and does not transmit any repository data to external servers.
 Scan reports are saved locally on your machine.